ShehanHMK/Theif-Detector/README.md

 ### _Overview_

- - This devices senses and detects any human motion and sends a SMS message to the user notifying him about a motion in his place.
+ - This device senses and detects any human motion and sends a SMS message to the user notifying him about a motion in his place.
 Users can place this device anywhere they like, most probably in places where thieves can enter to their living/ working areas.

  - This Device sends a SMS message to the owners mobile phone and also when a motion is detected, a buzzer will beep continously for the extra safety.